linked-db/linked-ql/README.md

 > npm install @linked-db/linked-ql@next
 > ```

-LinkedQL is a unified database abstraction for modern apps.
+LinkedQL is a unified database abstraction for modern apps.<br>
 It comes as a classic query client — `client.query()` — but adds the right set of language and runtime capabilities that lets you do more with SQL.

 LinkedQL is designed for a wide range of application types and deployment models: traditional server-side apps and microservices, client-side apps/PWAs, edge computing, offline-first apps, and real-time collaborative apps.